-We have reached the end of our countdown and saved the best until last.
+We have reached the end of our countdown and saved the best until last, an entire country!
 However, choosing our favourite was not an easy task.
 Let's have a recap of what we have seen so far...
-We have seen one of the most feared empires in the world go up for auction.
-The Roman Empire experienced this and also The year of Five Emperors.
-Next, we had one of the most famous dresses of Marilyn Monroe's career go for several million dollars to everyone's amazement.

 During the height of the financial crisis, Iceland was experiencing a stricken economy and increasing debts which required the assistance of international allies to help them to stabilise their economy.

-We’re not sure if the President of Iceland at the time, Ólafur Ragnar Grímsson, had organised the auction but fortunately, we can confirm the auction did not result in any transfer of power.
+We’re not sure if the President of Iceland at the time, Ólafur Ragnar Grímsson, had organised the auction.
+Fortunately, we can confirm the auction did not result in any transfer of power.
 However, the auction did earn the top spot in our countdown.

 Lunch with Warren Buffet

 You’re probably right at $2.3m.
 This was the price paid by a Chinese business owner to have lunch with business magnate Warren Buffet.

 Was it worth every penny?
 Well, known as one of the smartest investors to have ever lived, the winning bidder may have learnt tips or tricks worth their weight in gold.

 William Shatner is known for his time on Star Trek but in the auction world, he is known for having his kidney stones put up for auction.

 What's incredible is that they actually sold!

 Selling for £25,000, they set a new precedent for kidney stones belonging to acting icons of the Sci-Fi world.
 Pushing auction boundaries, the winning bidder was able "To Boldly Go Where No Man Has Gone Before...".